 How to find jobs in France

-If you’re from the EU/EFTA, you can look for a job in France through EURES, the European Job Mobility Portal set up by the European Commission to aid free movement within the zone.
-As well as looking for work, you can upload your CV and get advice on the legal and administrative issues involved in working in France.
-EURES holds job fairs in various locations.
+If you’re from the EU/EFTA, you can look for a job through EURES, the European Job Mobility Portal, which is maintained by the European Commission.
+As well as looking for work, you can upload your CV and get advice on looking for work in France.

 Job websites in France